 5G networks are cellular networks, in which the service area is divided into small geographical areas called cells.
 All 5G wireless devices in a cell communicate by radio waves with a cellular base station via fixed antennas, over frequencies assigned by the base station.
 The base stations, termed nodes, are connected to switching centers in the telephone network and routers for Internet access by high-bandwidth optical fiber or wireless backhaul connections.
 As in other cellular networks, a mobile device moving from one cell to another is automatically handed off seamlessly.

 The increased data rate is achieved partly by using additional higher-frequency radio waves in addition to the low- and medium-band frequencies used in previous cellular networks.
-For providing a wide range of services, 5G networks can operate in three frequency bands — low, medium, and high.
+For providing a wide range of services, 5G networks can operate in three frequency bands—low, medium or high.

 The ITU-R has defined three main application areas for the enhanced capabilities of 5G.
 They are Enhanced Mobile Broadband (eMBB), Ultra Reliable Low Latency Communications (URLLC), and Massive Machine Type Communications (mMTC).
 Only eMBB is deployed in 2020; URLLC and mMTC are several years away in most locations.